Terms & Conditions

 g) If you require us to send to you a printed copy of an invoice, this may be subject to an administration fee that will be determined depending on your request.

 h) Accepted credit cards: Visa, Mastercard and American Express.
-Accounts paid with a any of these cards will incur a surcharge of $0.26 per attempted transaction and 1.75% (incl.
+Accounts paid with a any of these cards will incur a surcharge of $0.26 per attempted transaction and 1.76% (incl.
 GST) of the debited amount per successful transactions.
 An additional charge of 1,10% will apply to each transaction from a credit card issued by an international (i.e. non-Australian) bank.
 Transaction fees will be applied to the following invoice.

 i) You are responsible for ensuring there is sufficient funds/credit available in your nominated credit card or direct debit account at any time we debit the account.
 You must pay dishonour fees and any other charges, expenses or losses resulting from our attempting unsuccessfully to debit the credit card or direct debit account unless the failure was due to a clear error on our part.
-Dishonoured cheques incur a $16.50 inc GST handling charge.
-Direct Debit rejections incur a $10.00 inc GST charge, in this regard refer to clause 11(f)(iv).
+Dishonoured payments incur a $3.30 fee

 j) You are required to inform us if your credit card is due to expire at least two weeks prior to the expiry date and are required to provide us with details of a current credit card.
 You must also advise us if your nominated direct debit account is transferred or closed, or the account details have changed.